-This post base’s 1″ standoff plate will keep the post itself raised above the concrete.
+This post base’s 1″standoff plate will keep the post itself raised above the concrete.
 This keeps it out of standing water — avoiding rot and giving your pergola a longer life.

 If you’re using Outdoor Accents hex-head washers and structural wood screws to attach your posts to your post bases, installation is fast because it isn’t necessary to predrill.
-And holes in the post base are offset, so there’s no need to worry about hitting anything when driving screws from the opposite site.
+And holes in the post base are offset, so there’s no need to worry about hitting anything when driving screws from the opposite side.

-4. Brace Your Pergola for Success
+4. Brace for Success

-Although our post bases do make for easier placement, it’s important to note that most post bases alone don’t provide adequate resistance to prevent posts from rotating about the base.
+Although our post bases do make for easier placement, it’s important to note that post bases alone don’t provide adequate resistance to prevent posts from rotating about the base.
 Adding knee bracing between the posts and beams, similar to what is shown in the image above, will help to laterally stabilize your pergola.

 5. Counter Corrosion

 Hopefully this handful of pointers will make your next custom pergola build easier, stronger and safer.
-And, if you’re ready to build your pergola, we teamed up with Jen Woodhouse from the House of Wood to show you how easy it is.